-WAND is ideal for the study of time-resolved phenomena and for the study of diffuse scattering in single crystals.
-Research performed at WAND includes studies of the growth of ferroelectric ice-XI, hole and charge ordering in colossal magnetoresistance materials, and studies of magnetic structures and correlations in low-dimensional magnetic systems and other magnetic materials.
+WAND is ideal for the studies of time-resolved phenomena and diffuse scattering in single crystals.
+Research performed at WAND includes studies of the growth of ferroelectric ice-XI, hole and charge ordering in colossal magnetoresistance materials, and magnetic structures and correlations in low-dimensional magnetic systems and other magnetic materials.